Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 And do you acknowledge the following statement?

-YSL as a game must be in.
+YSL as a game must begin.

 Is that your statement or acknowledgement?

-A YSL indictment includes that right there, guys.
+The YSL indictment includes that right there, guys.

-As potentially being the owner of the drugs and the weapons in the vehicle that he was caught with on September 24th, 2017.
+I mean, so he indirectly implicated Young Thug, as you guys can see here, right, as potentially being the owner of the drugs and the weapons in the vehicle that he was caught with on September 24th, 2017.

-Jeffrey Williams, aka young thug, his attorney, Brian Steele has said Mr. Williams committed no crime.
+Jeffrey Williams, aka young thug, his attorney, Brian Steele, has said, Mr. Williams committed no crime.

 So he just basically accepted his plea.

-Now, Jacoby Hudson, defense attorney for YSL case defendant Walter Murphy, confirms that late Tuesday, Murphy pled guilty to a racketeering conspiracy count and has been released from the Fulton County jail already.
+Now, Jacoby Hudson, defense attorney for YSL case defendant Walter Murphy, confirms that late Tuesday, Murphy pled guilty to a racketeering conspiracy count and has been released from the Fulton County Jail already.

 So that right there, guys.

-Sergio Kitchens, right, criminal action.
+And you guys can see here, right, Sergio Kitchens, right, criminal action.

 Here's the charges that they hit him with.

-And what he ended up getting was conspiracy to violate the racketeer influence and corrupt organizations act, right?
+And what he ended up getting was conspiracy to violate the Racketeer Influence and Corrupt Organizations Act, right?

 Here's the statute.

-So basically, he was able to only serve not even a year, guys.
+So basically, he was able to only serve not even a year, guys, because remember, he went into prison around May of this year.

 So he was in prison for what, six, seven months?

-Uh, and he was basically able to get out, right?
+And he was basically able to get out, right?

 Okay.